-Currently working at the Royal BC museum, Sharon has been a member of CineVic for over twelve years, volunteering on numerous short films.
-In 2002 Sharon directed Bridges a short film exploring the work of a Saltspring Island painter.
+Currently working at the Royal BC museum, Sharon has been a member of CineVic for over a decade, volunteering on numerous short film productions.
+In 2002 Sharon directed Bridges, a short film exploring the work of a Saltspring Island painter.
 2008 saw her producing the featurette Tumbling After.
-The longest serving board member, Sharon was responsible for liaising with the Playtime Bingo Association as required by one of our major funders - the BC Gaming Policy & Enforcement Branch, and currently keeps the board informed about the BC Gaming Policy Review process.
-Sharon has returned this year after having previously serving on the board continuously for over twelve years.
+The longest currently serving board member (for 13+ consecutive years), Sharon was responsible for liaising with the Playtime Bingo Association and the BC Gaming Policy & Enforcement Branch, and currently keeps the board informed about the BC Gaming Policy Review process, the Societies Act, and non-profit management.

 Tyson Laidler is a photographer and filmmaker with a BFA in Film, Video + Integrated Media from Emily Carr University.
 He joined Cinevic in 2011 and has been involved in various Cinevic events, including the 2015 Reel to Reel.
 Besides working in the Victoria and Vancouver film industry, Tyson has also photographed personal projects in countries such as The Czech Republic, Holland, and Israel.
 2018 is his first time serving on the board.

 Chorong Kim is an award-winning filmmaker based in Victoria, BC, who has independently produced two short films that were screened internationally, including the Montreal World Film Festival.
 Her photography has been featured on CBC, Huffington Post, and CHEK News.
 She was born in Berlin, Germany, and holds an M.A. in Germanic and Slavic Studies, with a focus on German young adult fantasy fiction.